 When students register for classes, they must consider how soon they wish to graduate from the program and the costs involved with the course load for each semester.
+Spirit & Life Seminary expects that students will spend 18 hours a week per three-credit hour course.
 The normal full-time course load for each semester is 12 credit-hours (four 3-credit hour courses), which will make it possible for the student to graduate in two and a half years.
-Spirit & Life Seminary recommends that students desiring to maintain a full-time course load take two classes per session.
+Spirit & Life Seminary recommends that students desiring to maintain a full-time course load take two courses per session, which means students should expect to spend 36 hours a week studying if enrolled full-time.
 Students who register for less than the full-time course load every semester should expect to complete the program over a longer period of time.
 It is the recommendation of Spirit & Life Seminary that students accepted into the program be prepared to commit to at least a part-time course load (one class per session/two classes per semester).
 See Full-time Course of Study under Curriculum on p.
-20 of this catalog.
+23 of this catalog.